 Achievement in the Sixth Term Examination Papers (STEP) normally forms part of a conditional offer to read mathematics at Cambridge.
 The examinations are administered by the Admissions Testing Service (which is part of Cambridge Assessment, the parent company of the OCR examination board) and are taken in late June.

-Cambridge Assessment has a dedicated STEP website, which has all the details of the examination (method of entry, dates, syllabus, etc) as well as downloadable past papers.
-There is also an e-mail help line: email@example.com; and a help desk: 01223 558455.
+The Admissions Testing Service has a dedicated STEP website, which has all the details of the examination (method of entry, dates, syllabus, etc) as well as downloadable past papers.
+(There is also an Admissions Testing Service helpdesk which can be contacted online or by phone: 01223 553366.)

-There are three STEP mathematics papers, numbered I, II, and III.
-Your offer will usually include grades in two of the papers, normally I and II if you are not taking the full Further Mathematics A-level (or an equivalent qualification) the offer is likely to include grades in papers II and III if you are taking Further Mathematics A-level (or an equivalent qualification) the offer will possibly include grades in papers I and II.
+- There are three STEP mathematics papers: STEP I, STEP II, and STEP III.
+Your offer will usually include grades in two of the papers.
+If you are taking Further Mathematics A-level (or an equivalent qualification) the offer is likely to include grades in papers II and III, but if you are not taking the full Further Mathematics A-level (or an equivalent qualification) the offer will possibly include grades in papers I and II.

-- STEP I and II is based on a typical single subject A-level syllabus: the Pure Mathematics content is very slightly more than the A-level common core.
-The syllabuses for the Mechanics and the Probability and Statistics sections are each equivalent to two or three A-level modules but, since there is no common core for these areas, the material may not coincide with the modules of your particular A-level.
-Paper I is intended specifically for candidates who are not taking Further Mathematics (or the equivalent) and the questions are intended to be easier than those in Paper II.
-The syllabus for Mathematics III is based on a typical Further Mathematics A-level syllabus (there is no Further Mathematics core syllabus) and the questions are intended to be of about the same level of difficulty as those of Paper II.
+- STEP I and II are based on a typical single subject A-level syllabus: the Pure Mathematics content is very slightly more than the A-level common core.
+The Mechanics and the Probability and Statistics sections are each based on two or three A-level modules but, since there is no common core for these areas, the material may not coincide with the modules of your particular A-level.
+STEP I is intended specifically for candidates who are not taking Further Mathematics (or the equivalent) and the questions are intended to be easier than those in STEP II.

 Do not worry if your school is not able to provide much help with STEP.